-On the basis of the analysis of quantitative and qualitative data, several key principles and features emerged as important in guiding the recommendations for a postsecondary education solution.
-These features and principles inform the analysis of potential higher education solutions for the area.
+Based on analysis of quantitative and qualitative data, several key principles and features have emerged that inform the recommendations for a postsecondary education solution for southeast King County.

 Principles

 The following are the four key guiding principles that arose from the needs assessment.